 Did you make this recipe?
 Leave a rating below and let me know how you liked the recipe!
 Your feedback means so much to me!

 Easy Stuffed Shells with Meat

 - 23 large shells , cook extra to account for breakage.

 - 1 lb. lean ground beef

-- 1 cup frozen broccoli florets thawed and chopped
+- 1 cup frozen chopped broccoli florets thawed

 - 2 garlic cloves minced

 - ¼ teaspoon salt and pepper (can leave out)

 - 15 ounce whole milk ricotta cheese